sgl-project/sglang/README.md

 ```
 python -m sglang.launch_server --model-path meta-llama/Llama-2-7b-chat-hf --port 30000 --mem-fraction-static 0.7
 ```
-- You can turn on [flashinfer](docs/flashinfer.md) to acclerate the inference by using highly optimized CUDA kernels.
+- You can turn on [flashinfer](docs/flashinfer.md) to accelerate the inference by using highly optimized CUDA kernels.

 ### Supported Models
 - Llama